Green is the new black.

 Trapped or poisoned, dead or alive, all of these methods revolve around dealing with rodents that have already made themselves a nuisance rather than preventing the problem before it begins.
 This sets you up for a recurring problem.
 These methods all require you to remove the rodent (or pay for a pest control service to do so), increasing your risk of exposure to diseases transmitted by rodents.

-A natural solution to a natural problem.
+A simple solution to a serious problem.

 Benjamin Franklin said, “An ounce of prevention is worth a pound of cure.”
 Wise words like these can be applied to many situations, including mouse control.
 Preventing rodent infestations before they begin is safer and easier than getting rid of rats or mice once they’ve found their way in.
 Prevention is also the greenest, most natural and eco-friendly solution to rodent problems.